gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D41
+Today I read a lot of [@YDKJS](https://twitter.com/YDKJS) as I didn't have my computer with me.
+But in the end I've managed to setup a netbook with git and vim and I had a chance to do some node.js exercises.

 ### R1D40
 Today I worked a bit more on my Local Weather app.
 Already displaying the location (city), the temperature and the description of the weather.
 I also read some bits of [@YDKJS](https://twitter.com/YDKJS).